 Public media remains committed to lifelong learning, available to all citizens, to help strengthen our civil society and our democracy.
-Every day, stations provide people with opportunities to better their situation through GED support materials, teacher professional development, partnerships with colleges and universities to recruit minorities and first generation college students, reading services for the blind, and workforce training and certification.
+Every day, stations provide people with opportunities to better their situation through GED support materials, teacher professional development, partnerships with colleges and universities to recruit minorities and first-generation college students, reading services for the blind, and workforce training and certification.

 - Alabama Public Television partners with The Literacy Council and the Economic Security Work Group of the Children's Policy Council to support Birmingham's GED Network.
-The Network helps parents of at-risk students access GED training and testing so that they may improve their own personal educational levels, ideally leading to enhanced resources available to their children. - Kentucky public radio provides its content, staff, and technical support free of charge to the Central Kentucky Radio Eye, a non-profit reading service that serves more than 1,000 blind and physically handicapped listeners in the region.
+The Network helps parents of at-risk students access GED training and testing so that they may improve their own personal educational levels, ideally leading to enhanced resources available to their children. - Arkansas Educational Television Network (AETN) provided more than 50 hours of professional development training for 600 teachers statewide last year. - Educators in Pennsylvania, Delaware and New Jersey can receive state approved continuing education credits by participating in public television station WHYY's professional development courses on how to implement 21st Century Learning Skills in classrooms.
+Educators learn how to help their students create digital media and receive tips for integrating those skills into existing curricula and project-based learning approaches.

-- Vegas PBS (Las Vegas) hosts and maintains the Described and Captioned Media Program, which is a statewide collection of media programs and services for deaf, hardof-hearing, blind, or visually impaired students beyond the closed captioned and audio described programs broadcast on public media channels. - Indiana public radio partners with local art museums and children's science museums, resulting in weekly on-air modules. - East Tennessee PBS broadcasts weekly shows aimed at helping adults prepare for their GED exam and provides participants with a set of companion study books at no cost. - Vegas PBS offers a program called "GOAL: Global Online Advanced Learning," and hosts a community computer lab of 21 free-to-use workstations designed to offer job training, GED testing, and food- and alcohol-handling certifications.
-Partners, including the health district and the Nevada Restaurant Association, conduct their mandatory food handler safety and alcohol awareness courses on the GOAL website.
-GOAL also offers Hotel English, which helps resort workers who are non-native English speakers improve their language skills.
-Vegas PBS is the single largest job trainer in the state of Nevada.
+- KQED in San Francisco created KQED Teach, an online learning platform to support educators' growing media literacy needs by helping them develop the media skills necessary to bring media production to their learning environments.
+These courses are free and self-paced. - Kentucky public radio provides its content, staff, and technical support free of charge to the Central Kentucky Radio Eye, a non-profit reading service that serves more than 1,000 blind and physically handicapped listeners in the region. - Vegas PBS (Las Vegas) hosts and maintains the Described and Captioned Media Program, which is a statewide collection of media programs and services for deaf, hardof-hearing, blind, or visually impaired students beyond the closed captioned and audio described programs broadcast on public media channels. - Indiana public radio partners with local art museums and children's science museums, resulting in weekly on-air modules. - East Tennessee PBS broadcasts weekly shows aimed at helping adults prepare for their GED exam and provides participants with a set of companion study books at no cost. - Vegas PBS offers a program called "GOAL: Global Online Advanced Learning," and hosts a community computer lab of 21 free-to-use workstations designed to offer job training, GED testing, and food- and alcohol-handling certifications.
+The station offers 450 online, instructor-led certification courses ranging from Cisco IT certifications to veterinary assistant to medical records technician to home energy audit inspector to paralegal assistant to pharmacy technician to supply chain warehouse manager to food service manager to alcoholic beverage server.
+Last year 126,000 people completed one of the courses.
+All require less education than a 2-year AA or AS degree, with the goal of putting unemployed people to work very quickly.
+An independent economic impact evaluator, Applied Analytics, estimated that the station's annual wage on local economic impact was over \$3.6 billion-disproportionately centered in low income zip codes where educational access was a barrier to success.
+Vegas PBS is the single largest career instructor in the state of Nevada.